Novo Executive Search And Selection Marks 20 Years Of Excellence In Executive Search

-Bristol, UK – Novo Executive Search and Selection, a leading executive search company, is proud to celebrate its 20th anniversary in the executive search industry.
+Bristol, London, Glasgow, Manchester, Birmingham, Oxford UK – Novo Executive Search and Selection, a leading executive search company, is proud to celebrate its 20th anniversary in the executive search industry.
 With two decades of dedicated service in connecting exceptional executive talent with visionary companies, Novo Executive Search and Selection has become a trusted partner for businesses seeking to recruit top-tier executive leadership.

 Novo Executive Search and Selection's journey has been marked by a commitment to excellence and innovation in executive recruitment.
 In a recent post on their website titled "A Continuous Line: The Journey of Executive Search from the Past and Into the Future "], the company highlights key statistics and insights: